nwielenga/garageDoorOpener/README.md

 NOTE:
 Compile relay.c, place it in cron to run @reboot, otherwise the pins aren't intialized and the webpage doesn't work.

+Also, PLEASE consider the security implications of this device.
+The web interface requires no authentication, and is susceptible to AP bumping if you implement this using a wireless connection, or if your network in unscure.